kylehotchkiss/couchdb-simple/readme.md

 This avoids `try`-`catch` patterns which really make cringe.
 I don't like things that supposed to run for a very long time to just break when something happens, so I find this method fairly graceful.

 I use Cloudant for my Couchdb work, and it never really breaks so these are all over my code, but don't run that often.
 If interest is there, I can write in a HEAD method to check database availability.

-## Quirks
-This library wasn't written for the masses and may not follow typical Node.js module behavior, like `throw`ing anything.
-It'll just return a `false` if things go awry, and I like that more since you can try at the database again later (or save to disk) instead of having to deal with annoying `try` `catch` patterns